 Big Brother started kindergarten this year.
 He is absorbing all the new information he is being taught like a little sponge.
 A few weeks ago they studied apples and he came home and asked if we could make apple pie.
 We made apple pie.
 Earlier in October, his class studied pumpkins.
 He asked if we could make pumpkin pie.
 We made pumpkin pie.

 During the holidays, pumpkin pie is usually someone else’s responsibility.
 Therefore, I rarely make it.
 This is my grandmother’s recipe.
 It is legendary among my family.
-When Big Brother asked if we could make pie, there was no question what recipe I was going to use.
+When Big Brother asked if we could make a pumpkin pie recipe from scratch, there was no question what recipe I was going to use.
 I hate to admit in the 10+ years I have been cooking, this is the first time I have ever made it.
 But I am pleased I got to share the experience with my oldest son.

 My grandmother died two years before Big Brother was born.
 It makes me sad that she and my grandfather never got to meet my kids, or that my boys will never know my grandparents like I did.
 Recently, I heard a Terry Pratchett quote that really resonated with me, “. . . a man is not dead while his name is still spoken . . .”
 As long as there are pictures, and memories, and pie, she won’t be forgotten.